3 Methods Salespeople Use to Influence Business Owners

 Be sharp enough to see beyond big numbers and ask how many clicks/readers you will get.

-If a salesperson keeps giving you reason as to why he is unable to provide an estimate on the above figure, then he falls into the 90% of marketers who are clueless about measurable marketing.
+If a salesperson keeps giving you the reason as to why he is unable to provide an estimate on the above figure, then he falls into the 90% of marketers who are clueless about measurable marketing.

 Exclusive Customer Segment